 Can the Administrative Fellowship be used as a residency placement in order to complete my master’s degree?

 No. The fellowship is a post-graduate position, and prospective fellows must have completed the requirements for their degree before beginning their first rotation.

 I am interested in applying to more than one region.
 What is the process for this?

-To apply to more than one region, be sure to select all regions on the application.
+To apply to both Northern California and Southern California, be sure to select both regions on the application.
 You are only required to submit a single application, even if you are applying to both regions.
-You will be required to rank your preference for each region.
-The regions will use that information if you advance to the final round; onsite interviews are granted to one region.
+You will be required to rank your preference of region on the application.
+The regions will use this information if you advance to the final round.
+Onsite interviews are granted to only one region.

 Does the Administrative Fellowship Program sponsor work visas?

 No. We are unable to sponsor visas at this time.
 Applicants to the fellowship program must be either a citizen of the United States or be legally authorized to work in the United States.

 Is it necessary to have prior Kaiser Permanente work experience?